dannav/now-compose/readme.md

 npm i -g now-compose
 ```

+## Usage

-If you're already working on a project using docker-compose you can tell `now-compose` to use it with the `-f` flag. `now-compose` only supports the docker-compose version 3 config syntax.
-You can learn more about the syntax at the [config reference here](https://docs.docker.com/compose/compose-file/).
+If you're already working on a project using docker-compose you can tell `now-compose` to use your `docker-compose.yml` file with the `-f` flag.
+Otherwise, rename `docker-compose.yml` to `now-compose.yml`. `now-compose` only supports the docker-compose version 3 config syntax.
+You can learn more about the syntax at the [config reference here](https://docs.docker.com/compose/compose-file/) if you need to upgrade.

-_By default, `now-compose` will look for a `now-compose.yml` file in the current working directory._
+> By default, `now-compose` will look for a `now-compose.yml` file in the current working directory.

 You can then use `now-compose` as you would use docker-compose.
-For instance, in a directory with a `now-compose.yml` file:
+For instance, in a directory with a `now-compose.yml` file run the following to start all containers defined in your config:

 ```
 now-compose up -d